-Phyllis J. Pyles, Director, Torts Branch,

-Civil Division, U.S. Department of Justice, P.O.
+Phyllis J. Pyles, Director, Torts Branch, Civil Division, U.S. Department of Justice, P.O.
 Box 888, Washington, DC 20044, (202) 616-4400.

-SUPPLEMENTARY INFORMATION: This Directive has been issued to delegate settlement authority and is a matter solely related to the division of responsibility between the Department of Justice and the Department of Defense.
+SUPPLEMENTARY INFORMATION: This Directive has been issued to delegate settlement authority and is a matter solely related to the division of responsibility between the Department of Justice and the Department of Veterans Affairs.
 As such, this rule is a rule of agency organization, procedure, and practice that is limited to matters of agency management and personnel.
 Accordingly: (1) This rule is exempt from the notice requirement of 5 U.S.C.
 553(b) and is made effective upon issuance; (2) the Department certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities and further that no Regulatory Flexibility Analysis was required to be prepared for this final rule since the Department was not required to publish a general notice of proposed rulemaking; (3) this action is not a "regulation" or "rule" as defined by Executive Order 12866, "Regulatory Planning and Review," § 3(d)(3) and, therefore, this action has not been reviewed by the Office of Management and Budget.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities and further that no Regulatory Flexibility Analysis was required to be prepared for this final rule since the Department was not required to publish a general notice of proposed rulemaking; (3) this action is not a "regulation" or "rule" as defined by Executive Order 12866, Regulatory Planning and Review," § 3(d)(3) and, therefore, this action has not been reviewed by the Office of Management rule does not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.

-This rule will not have substantial direct effects on the States, on the relationship between the national government and the States, or on distribution of power and responsibilities among the various levels of government.
-Therefore, in accordance with Executive Order 13132, "Federalism," it is determined that this rule does not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.
 This regulation meets the applicable standards set forth in sections 3(a) and 3(b)(2) of Executive Order 12988, "Civil Justice Reform."
 This rule will not result in the expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of \$100,000,000 or more in any one year, and it will not significantly or uniquely affect small governments.
 Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.